Fast Volume Alignment by Frequency-Marched Newton Method: Introduction

 A straightforward strategy is to evaluate $\CC$ over a suitable discretization of $\Gc$.
-This may be effective for a coarse search over low-dimensional pose spaces but it suffers from poor scaling as accuracy requirements or the dimensionality increase.
-In favorable cases—--namely when the transformation group $\Gc$ admits a sampling theorem on a structured grid and the correlation can be expressed as a group convolution--FFT-based harmonic transforms allow fast evaluation on that grid.
-This is the case for translations (via the Euclidean FFT) and for rotations on $\SO(3)$ (via Wigner/SO(3) FFTs) \cite{kostelec_ffts_2008, price_differentiable_2024}.
-However, accuracy is fundamentally limited by grid resolution, which is tied to the frequency bandwidth of the representation.
-Improving accuracy therefore requires finer discretizations and higher bandwidths, leading to substantially higher computational and memory costs despite the favorable asymptotic scaling of FFTs.
+This may be effective for a coarse search over low-dimensional pose spaces, but already for 3D rotations, a grid with angular spacing \(\Delta\) requires on the order of \(1/\Delta^{3}\) samples; including translations increases the exponent to 6.
+Correlation can sometimes be evaluated more efficiently on a structured grid using fast Fourier transforms on translations and rotations via Wigner/\(\SO(3)\) FFTs~\cite{kostelec_ffts_2008,price_differentiable_2024}.
+For a pure grid-search strategy, however, the returned pose is limited by the grid spacing.
 An alternative is to treat pose estimation as a \emph{continuous optimization problem} over $\Gc$.
-When $\Gc$ has a differentiable structure—--such as $\SO(3)$ or $\mathbb{R}^3$--—the correlation function admits well-defined gradients and Hessians, enabling efficient gradient-based and second-order optimization methods.
-This is, however, rarely done: the correlation landscape is highly non-convex with many spurious local maxima, and it becomes increasingly ill-conditioned at high resolution, in the sense that the local curvature near prominent maxima becomes highly anisotropic (i.e., the Hessian has a large condition number), making second-order steps sensitive to noise and numerical error.
+When $\Gc$ has a differentiable structure--such as $\SO(3)$ or $\mathbb{R}^3$--the correlation function admits well-defined gradients and Hessians, enabling efficient gradient-based and second-order optimization methods.
+Direct second-order optimization of the full high-resolution rotational correlation is less common in large-scale STA workflows: the correlation landscape is highly non-convex with many spurious local maxima, and it becomes increasingly ill-conditioned at high resolution, in the sense that the local curvature near prominent maxima becomes highly anisotropic (i.e., the Hessian has a large condition number), making second-order steps sensitive to noise and numerical error.
 Success thus depends on effective initialization.

-To address this challenge, we exploit the fact that smoother input volumes induce smoother correlation landscapes.
-Because correlation is a linear operation, band-limiting the inputs to angular degree $L$ produces a band-limited correlation objective $\CC_L$ on $\SO(3)$.
-Lower $L$ yields a simpler landscape with typically fewer critical points and lower curvature, so the basin of attraction of the global maximizer can be identified via a coarse search at moderate cost.